WoongheeLee/AddressToLatLng/README.md

 # AddressToLatLng

-This program is an example to get latitude and longitude from address utilizing Daum Developers API.
+This program is an example to get latitude and longitude from address utilizing Daum Developers API(Google Maps API also can be utilized similar way).

 - Given: Daum Developers API key, csv file has attributes as three columns including address at 3rd column.
 - Goal: to get latitude and longitude of the addres